stellazz8/hw3cse134b/README.md

 **Deployed site:** [https://hw3cse134b.pages.dev/]

 This is a continuation of my HW2 project for CSE134B.
-For HW3, I will be adding JavaScript interactivity and improving accessibility and usability.
+For HW3, I will be adding CSS interactivity and improving accessibility and usability.

 ## Commit Conventions
 - `feat:` – new feature